tontruongdao/full-stack/.notes/section4 mongoDB/lesson45.md

 - Deserialized user ID from "mongoDB".
+Function we write to convert user id to an actual "user".